 The practice of rating and reviewing companies has grown exponentially over the last decade.
 The success of Amazon, Tripadvisor and Trustatrader for example have been built on the very foundations of ratings and reviews and this digital custom shows no sign of slowing down.
 In fact the habit of reading reviews before making financial decisions is one which is common to many of us.

-The platform for rating and reviewing education suppliers is in its fourth year during which time many headteachers, school business managers and senior leaders have been providing valuable testimonials.
-In fact, when questioned in the National School Procurement Survey this year, 100 per cent of heads and school business managers said they were willing to recommend, rate and review companies with experience of working with their school to help other schools in their procurement decisions.
+Incensu provides the infrastructure within the education sector for sharing experiences of products and services.
+Hundreds of headteachers, school business leaders and other education professionals have already provided valuable testimonials.
+In fact, when questioned in the last National School Procurement Survey, 100 per cent of headteachers and school business leaders said they were willing to recommend, rate and review companies with experience of working with their school to help other schools in their procurement decisions.

 The benefits speak for themselves.
 With greater involvement and increased shared best practice in procurement between schools, the quality of suppliers and value for money that can be achieved can only rise.
 This empowers schools to maximise budgets and truly get the best learning environments for our students.